o1-labs/rfcs/0008-zkvm-keccak.md

 Here, we present the bitwise-sparse representation of bitstrings that will be used to obtain more efficient computations of boolean functions within our proof system.

-The goal is to represent these operations in finite field algebra more efficiently than they were in the [Keccak PoC](https://www.notion.so/minaprotocol/Keccak-gadget-PoC-PRD-59b024bce9d5441c8a00a0fcc9b356a), for which we took a naive approach where small values occupied full field elements; wasting a lot of empty space.
-For instance, each row could only xor 16 bits at a time, whereas the field could fit 255 bits.

 Given that simple binary operations are very costly within a SNARK, the new idea consists on arithmetizing boolean operations as much as possible, becoming more efficient with finite field algebra.
 We introduce the _bitwise-sparse representation_ of bitstrings for this goal.

 #### Expansion